meerkat-manor/salainen/src/promptsec/README.md

 ## Configuration and usage

-The prompt secret type can be configured to require a certain complexity before teh valuue is accepted.
-This can inlcude:
+The prompt secret type can be configured to require a certain complexity before teh value is accepted.
+This can include:

 1. minimum and maximum length
 2. acceptable character set

-The valiation is defined by a Golang regex expresssion.
+The validation is defined by a Golang regex expression.

 The put or save action for ``prompt`` is not available as there is no secret storage location just a definition.